 The Army in Scotland

-51st Infantry Brigade and HQ Scotland, one of the Army’s Adaptive Force Brigades and is based in Stirling.
+51st Infantry Brigade and HQ Scotland is one of the Army’s Adaptive Force Brigades and is based in Stirling.

-Other British Army regiments in Scotland include the Royal Scots Dragoon Guards (SCOTS DG) and 2 Close Support Battalion Royal Electrical and Mechanical Engineers in Leuchars, 39 Engineer Regiment in Kinloss and 3 RIFLES in Edinburgh, with Scots regiments the Scots Guards and 19 Regiment Royal Artillery based in Aldershot and Tidworth.
-The Army Personnel Centre is in Kentigern House in Glasgow, and a Personnel Recovery Centre is in Edinburgh.
+Other British Army regiments in Scotland include the Royal Scots Dragoon Guards (SCOTS DG) and 2 Close Support Battalion Royal Electrical and Mechanical Engineers in Leuchars, 39 Engineer Regiment in Kinloss and 3 RIFLES in Edinburgh, with Scots regiments The Scots Guards and 19 Regiment Royal Artillery based in Aldershot and Tidworth.
+The Army Personnel Centre is in Kentigern House in Glasgow, and The Personnel Recovery Centre is in Edinburgh.

 In addition to the above there are a number of Army Reserve units resident across Scotland.
 The Scottish & North Irish Yeomanry, 5 Military Intelligence Battalion and 105 Regiment Royal Artillery are headquartered in Edinburgh, 32 Signal Regiment and 205 Field Hospital in Glasgow, 225 Medical Regiment in Dundee, 71 Engineer Regiment in Leuchars, and 154 Regiment Royal Logistics Corps in Dunfermline.
 All of these have sub-units across various locations in Scotland, leading to a an almost universal footprint of Army units.